kbdharun/kbdharun/README.md

 <br><br><br>
 <h2>Some of my Favourite Softwares or repositories in GitHub</h2><br>
 1.Microsoft Powertoys<br>
-2.Modern Flyout's <br><br>
+2.Modern Flyouts <br>
+3.Powershell<br>
+4.Windows Calculator<br><br>

-If you have Read and had come this long way then I am sure you are looking to contact me or want to collaborate with me then feel free to Mail me at <a href="mailto:kbdhakbdharunkrishna@gmail.com">kbdharunkrishna@gmail.com</a>
+If you have Read and had come this long way then I am sure you are looking to contact me or want to collaborate with me then feel free to Mail me at <a href="mailto:kbdharunkrishna@gmail.com">kbdharunkrishna@gmail.com</a>

  <b>Fun Fact:</b><br> My Favourite Music Video is <b>Never Gonna Give You Up and Take on Me</b><br>
  Also, I might have RICKROLLED you. 😂🤣<br>